EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 		- the plaintext database (**DB**);
 		- the encrypted database (**DB$^k$**).

-The possible inferences are:
+The possible inferences, having Freq+DB$^k$, are:
-- Freq+DB$^k$:
-	- plaintext content: determine the existence of a certain tuple (or association of values) in the original database;
+- **plaintext content**: determine the existence of a certain tuple (or association of values) in the original database;
-	- indexing function: determine the correspondence between plaintext values and indexes.
+- **indexing function**: determine the correspondence between plaintext values and indexes.

-- DB+DB$^k$:
+The possible inferences, having DB+DB$^k$, are:
-	- indexing function: determine the correspondence between plaintext values and indexes.
+- **indexing function**: determine the correspondence between plaintext values and indexes.

 #### Exposure coefﬁcient computation